 While this looks similar to the Soothie pacifier and others on this list, the butterfly-shaped shield is fabulous for two reasons.
 One, baby can breath better.
-Two, it can accomodate nasal cannulas if your baby needs oxygen at some point like preemies often do.
+Two, it can accommodate nasal cannulas if your baby needs oxygen at some point like preemies often do.

 The longer shape might be too big for newborns and could cause them to gag.
 And since there is no actual size difference in the sizes, only a difference of how hard the silicone is, that could be a problem.

 Also, the design was recently updated and some babies don’t like the new and improved version.
 You’ll just have to try it and see how your baby reacts!